 Check default streaming quality

-If for some reason, the movies and TV shows you’re watching are pixelated or jittery, then you might want to take a look at the default quality option.
-Doing the same on Netflix is a bit of a pain, still, you can follow these steps:
+If, for some reason, the movies and TV shows you’re watching are pixelated or jittery, then you might want to take a look at the default quality option.
+Changing the streaming quality of Netflix is a bit of a pain, still, you can follow these methods:

 In your web browser